Mykola Azarov: Post-resignation

 On 3 August 2015, Azarov announced the creation of the Ukraine Salvation Committee (Комитет спасения Украины) set up outside Ukraine (in Moscow), seeking to have "all citizens, political parties, labor union and social movements to unite and restore order in our home by joint efforts" and to change Ukraine's leadership.
-The committee's chairman and its choice for President of Ukraine is Volodymyr Oliynyk.
+The committee's chairman and its choice for President of Ukraine is Volodymyr Oliinyk.
 Azarov claimed he could not name all members of the committee because some lived in Ukraine and it would be dangerous to disclose their names.

+In 2025, Mykola Azarov was elected as an academician in the Department of Earth Sciences of the Russian Academy of Sciences.

 Interpol Red Notice

 As of 12 January 2015, Azarov has had an Interpol Red Notice issued, along with ex-President Viktor Yanukovych and former Minister of Finance Yuriy Kolobov, on charges of 'Misappropriation, embezzlement or conversion of property by malversation, if committed in respect of an especially gross amount, or by an organized group.'

 Since 3 July 2014, Azarov is in the international wanted list for abuse of power.